usnistgov/metaschema-xslt/CONTRIBUTING.md

 ## This project is in the public domain

 This project is in the worldwide public domain.

-This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain](https://creativecommons.org/publicdomain/zero/1.0/) dedication.
+See the posted [License](LICENSE.md).

 ## Contributions will be released into the public domain

-All contributions to this project will be released under the CC0 dedication.
-By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.
+By submitting a pull request, you are agreeing to waive copyright interest.